NYPL/ruby-sierra-api-client/README.md

 invalid = check_login.error?
 ```

+Note that only GET and POST are supported at writing.

 ### Responses

 Because of the variety of HTTP status codes and "Content-Type"s returned by the Sierra REST API, the Sierra API Client makes few assumptions about the response.
 All calls return a `SierraApiResponse` object with the following methods: